Skip to Content

 While not typically aggressive towards humans, blacktip sharks are responsible for a number of bites each year, often due to their proximity to swimmers and surfers.
 These incidents are usually minor, resulting from curiosity rather than hostility.

-Despite their fearsome appearance, they are generally docile and pose little threat to humans.
+Sand tiger sharks, despite their fearsome appearance, are generally docile and pose little threat to humans.
 Their sharp, protruding teeth give them a menacing look, but they are slow-moving and prefer to avoid confrontations.
 They are often found in shallow coastal waters and aquariums.

 Despite their beauty, blue sharks are considered dangerous due to their inquisitive nature.
 They are known to approach divers and boats, sometimes leading to unwanted encounters.
 However, they are not usually aggressive unless threatened.